 1. Dandruff Management

 This itchy and flaky scalp condition is caused by the abundance of Malasseziai XA type of fungus that thrives on oils and fatty acids from the skin and the scalp, often causing various skin disorders including Seborrheic dermatitis and dandruff. , a type of fungus.
 Salicylic acid is often used for treating dandruff (2).
-It dissolves the flakes, making them easy to be washed off.
+It helps in scalp exfoliation by dissolving the flakes, making them easy to be washed off.
 This minimizes itching and irritation.

 2. Seborrheic Dermatitis